RetroPie/RetroPie-Docs/docs/ScummVM.md

 **Quick Start**

--After you've added you files into the scummvm rom folder, open up the +LAUNCH GUI
+- After you've added you files into the scummvm rom folder, open up the +LAUNCH GUI

--then hold down shift and click mass add
+- then hold down shift and click mass add

--Navigate to the scummvm folder and select it to add all of your files
+- Navigate to the scummvm folder and select it to add all of your files

--quit out of the GUI
+- quit out of the GUI

--Press F4 to get out of emulationstation
+- Press F4 to get out of emulationstation

--Type in emulationstation to open up emulationstation
+- Type in emulationstation to open up emulationstation

--navigate to scummvm and your games will all be there on the list and you'll have no need of a GUI
+- navigate to scummvm and your games will all be there on the list and you'll have no need of a GUI

 ## Troublshooting